-Author of Master Thesis (Name and Surname) Title of Master Thesis Volume of master thesis is pages, thesis includes literature resources. tables, figures, annexes and 1.
-Actuality and importance of th e research, author's contril oution in pr oblem explo ration.
-2. Formulation of the aim and tas ks of the present Master T hesis.
-3. Materials and methods: chosen conformity to aim of Master 4.
-Results - interpretation of achi ieved results according to a nim and tasl ks of Master Thesis.
-5. Analysis of scientific and prace tical contribution, conclusi ons and pro pposals.
+Author of Master Thesis (Name and Surname) Title of Master Thesis pages, thesis includes tables, figures, annexes and literature resources.
+1. Actuality and importance of the ne research, author's contribution in problem exploration.
+2. Formulation of the aim and tas sks of the present Master Thesis. n objects and investigation methods of the present research - its Thesis; methods for mathematical data processing.
+4. Results - interpretation of ach ieved results according to aim and tasks of Master Thesis.
+5. Analysis of scientific and prac tical contribution, conclusions and proposals.

-Errors and shortages sighte ed in the present Master Thesis.
-Thesis hasspeciality. quality of the present Master Thesis cor_competences app Master Thesis should be (recommended / not recommended) for defence.
-The grade of Master Thes sis is:(grade in 10-point scale) Reviewer - (position, scientific degree, name an nd surname) (data) (signature)
+in the present Master Thesis. uality of the present Master Thesis confirm competences appropriot achieved) Master Thesis should be (recommended / not recommended) for defence.
+The grade of Master Thesis (grade in 10-point scale) Reviewer - (position, scientific degree, name and su rname) (data) (si gnature)